 OSHA estimates that approximately 838,000 construction workers may be exposed to various forms of lead in the workplace.
 Workers are exposed to lead when they are working near the production, use, maintenance, recycling, and disposal of lead material and products.
 Workers are often exposed during the removal, renovation, or demolition of structures painted with lead pigments.
 Learn more about how to control your exposure from OSHA.

 Another one of the safety hazards on a construction site, synthetic mineral fibers are made primarily from rock, clay, slag, or glass.
 These fibers are generally put into three groups into three general groups: fiberglass, mineral wool, and refractory ceramic fibers.
 There are more than 225,000 workers in the U.S. exposed to synthetic mineral fibers in manufacturing and end-use applications.
 Learn from OSHA how you can be better prepared for this exposure.

 PeopleReady connects you with jobs in construction

 Above all, your safety is very important to us.
-PeopleReady hopes these tips help keep you healthy and on the job.
+PeopleReady hopes these tips about hazards in construction help keep you healthy and on the job.
 We also provide access to a variety of construction jobs within your local community.
 Our app, JobStack, lets you apply to jobs 24/7 and choose ones that fit your skill set and schedule.